arturskarklins/sda/tasks/sql_transaction/README.md

 ## Exercise

-Preferaly use latest class work from https://github.com/arturskarklins/sda/blob/main/lessons/2021-03-14/sda_book_class.sql as base.
+Preferably use latest class work from https://github.com/arturskarklins/sda/blob/main/lessons/2021-03-14/sda_book_class.sql as base.

 1. Fill the missing gaps of code below, represented as [..].